MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/ios/msmapelementlayeruserdidtaphandler-interface.md

 ---
-title: "MSMapElementLayerUserDidTapHandler Interface | Microsoft Docs" ms.author: "pablocan"
+title: MSMapElementLayerUserDidTapHandler Interface | Microsoft Docs
+description: Describes the MSMapElementLayerUserDidTapHAndler interface for iOS and provides the interface's syntax and additional references. ms.author: pablocan
 ---

 # MSMapElementLayerUserDidTapHandler Interface (iOS only)